Search

 Contrary to what a lot of online sources are saying Windows 7 DOES automatically make hidden thumbs.db files in any folder where it encounters a picture.
 This thumbnail cache wastes space and pollutes folders with hidden files that can cause problems in certain circumstances, here is how to prevent them...

-It actually took almost an hour or reading to find out how to do this because the easy option that existed in Windows XP (a setting in the folder view preferences) has been removed - who knows why.
+It actually took almost an hour of reading to find out how to do this because the easy option that existed in Windows XP (a setting in the folder view preferences) has been removed - who knows why.

 (Techie bit to follow)

 The only way (or the only way I found) is to make a registry tweak.
-Actually adding a new key and DWORD value that doesn't exist by default - so you actually need to add it not just tweak it!
+Actually adding a new key and DWORD value that doesn´t exist by default - so you actually need to add it not just tweak it!

 Windows Registry Editor Version 5.00